spaceship-prompt/spaceship-prompt/docs/index.md

 !!! tip
     Follow [our Twitter](//twitter.com/SpaceshipPrompt) to keep yourself updated about new features, improvements, and bugfixes.

-## Troubleshooting

-Having trouble?
-Take a look at out [Troubleshooting](./troubleshooting.md) page.

-Still struggling?
-Please, [file an issue](https://github.com/denysdovhan/spaceship-prompt/issues/new/choose), describe your problem and we will gladly help you.

 ## Related Projects

 Here's a list of related projects that have been inspired by Spaceship ZSH.